List of all-time NBA win–loss records

 Bill Russell (left), a notable player for the Boston Celtics, the team with the most recorded games played and wins in NBA regular season history, and the highest all-time regular season win–loss percentage; and Anthony Edwards (right), an active player for the Minnesota Timberwolves, the team with the lowest all-time regular season win–loss percentage among active franchises.

 The National Basketball Association (NBA) was founded in 1946 and began operations as the Basketball Association of America (BAA).
 In 1949, the BAA merged with the National Basketball League (NBL), absorbing the latter's teams and rebranding as the NBA; the 1949–50 NBA season marked the first following the merger.
 NBA win–loss records include the wins and losses recorded during a team's playing time in the BAA.
 (Note: BAA win–loss records are included, as the NBA claims the BAA's history as its own.
 For example, at NBA History online its table of one-line "NBA Season Recaps" begins 1946–47 season without comment.
 NBL statistics are not included, as unlike BAA statistics before the BAA-NBL merger, the NBA has not included NBL statistics when recapping their history.)
 Defunct BAA/NBA franchises are also accounted for.
-However, NBA win–loss records do not include the wins and losses recorded during a team's playing time in the American Basketball Association (ABA), despite the 1976 ABA–NBA merger.
+However, NBA win–loss record do not include the wins and losses recorded during a team's playing time in the American Basketball Association (ABA), despite the 1976 ABA–NBA merger.